-Tuna frenzies are perhaps one of nature’s most incredible spectacles.
-There is perhaps nothing on land that comes even close to their chaos.”
+Tuna frenzies are one of the ocean’s most incredible spectacles.
+There is nothing on land that replicates their chaos.

 This is my favorite fishing story.
 With the many types of story and the many variations of emotion they derive, it can be hard to choose a singular favorite.
 But here is mine.